What is bounding box annotation?

 — Precise BPO Solution Annotation Methodology, 2026

-With 10+ years of production annotation experience since 2008, 540+ certified annotation experts, and workflows that are ISO 27001-aligned, HIPAA-aligned & GDPR-aligned, Precise BPO Solution delivers the annotation quality that enterprise AI demands.
-Explore our bounding box annotation services, review our data labeling pricing, or contact our team to discuss your project and claim your free 100-image pilot.
+With 17+ years of production annotation experience since 2008, 540+ certified annotation experts, workflows that are ISO 27001-aligned, HIPAA-aligned & GDPR-aligned, and a production average IoU of 0.94, Precise BPO Solution delivers the annotation quality that enterprise AI demands.
+Review our bounding box annotation pricing and service details, explore the full Precise BPO data labeling services portfolio, or request your free 100-image bounding box pilot — results and IoU report delivered within 48 hours.